-Houston's violent crime rate is approximately 650 per 100,000 — 1.8 times the national average of 359 per 100,000.
-The city is the fourth-largest in the United States, 2.3 million people across 670 square miles.
-That size creates an averaging problem.
-The rate covers 670 square miles of radically different risk environments.
-The number that matters for your housing decision is not the city average.
+Houston is the fourth-largest city in the United States — 2.3 million people across 670 square miles.
+That footprint creates an averaging problem.
+272 homicides distributed across 670 square miles look different in every district.
+The city rate is the starting context.
+The number that matters for your housing decision is not the citywide average.
 It is your specific address.

-52% of violent crimes go unreported nationally, per BJS NCVS 2024.
-The 650 per 100,000 figure reflects documented crime.
+52% of violent crimes go unreported nationally, per BJS NCVS.
+The 2025 figures reflect documented crime.
 The real rate is higher.
 Every recorded incident represents approximately one more that was never reported to law enforcement.
 The number on record is a floor, not a ceiling.

 Cumulative Probability in Houston

-- 30-year odds: roughly 1 in 6 (18%) — a significant probability over a residential lifetime
+- Lifetime odds: a significant probability in high-exposure corridors over a residential lifetime

 These apply to the city average.
 Addresses in high-concentration corridors carry odds substantially above this.
 Addresses in lower-crime areas carry odds below it.
 The city average is not your number.
 It is the starting point for finding your number.